Smoking is a hard habit to shake off, even after knowing the damage caused by tobacco smoke to your lungs, stomach, and blood.

-In this post, let’s talk about the state of your body before and after quitting smoking.
+In today’s post, let’s learn about the body before and after quitting smoking.

 Bulk-billed phone consultations